 APPLICATIONS IN SUMMIT:

-- CC-Approved Programs or ACM Programs: All students participating in one of these programs will complete two applications--the CC Internal Application for Off-Campus Study on Summit, as well as the program-specific application for the program you are applying for (found on the program's website).
+- CC-Approved (Third Party, non-CC-led) Programs: All students participating in one of these programs will complete two applications--the CC Internal Application for Off-Campus Study on Summit, as well as the program-specific application for the program you are applying for (found on the program's website).

 In general, students complete the CC Internal Application at the beginning of the semester prior to the one that you wish to be studying off-campus.
 See deadlines box above.
-You should start working on the actual program application as soon as possible when the Summit application window opens up, regardless of when the program lists their application deadlines.
+You should start working on the actual program application as soon as possible when the Summit application opens up, regardless of when the program lists their application deadlines.
 You must submit final confirmation to CC of your plans for the next semester by November 1 for Spring semester off-campus, or by May 1 for Fall semester off-campus.
 That means you need to be accepted by your program by that point and have submitted your deposit.
 Do not wait to apply for your program, even if their application deadline is much later than the internal CC deadlines!

 If you need to order a transcript to send to the program you are applying for, you need to request that and complete the release form through the Registrar's Office.